MORRISON

 POLKINGHORNE

-As I stand before a blank piece of paper, I’m enveloped in a world of emotion and intuition.
-With a fresh cut lotus stalk as my brush and some ink I’ve made from lotus petal I commence with one dot.
-They flow from my heart, guided by a vision that is in my minds eye and I see it for the first time when I step back and gaze upon the finished piece.
+With a fresh cut lotus stalk as my brush and some ink I’ve made from lotus petals, I commence with one dot.
+Guided by a vision that is in my minds eye, I see it for the first time when I step back and gaze upon the finished piece.
 In that moment, I’m electrified by a surge of joy and pride.
-It’s as if the artwork has taken on a life of its own, speaking directly to the soul.
+It’s as if the artwork has taken on a life of its own, speaking directly from my soul.

 For me, creating art is a journey of self-discovery, a way to tap into the deepest recesses of my own emotions and experiences.
 And when I share my art with others, I’m inviting them to connect with me on a profound level.
 I hope you’ll find a piece that resonates with you, that sparks a sense of recognition or wonder.